devonnuri/linear-harmony/linear_ko.typ

 122. 클리포드 브라운
 #align(center)[#image("figures/fig_171.jpg", width: 75%)]

-This final combination is from Parker’s solo on a well-known bop tune in A flat major.
+This final combination is from Parker's solo on a well-known bop tune in A flat major.
 The progression is iii7 - V7/ii - ii7 - V7 - I in A flat major.
 The first is 제1윤곽, the second 제3윤곽.
 The dominant chords have the same pattern: a leap from the third to the flat nine and the chromatic approach to the fifth of the next chord.

-123. 찰리 파커:
+123. 찰리 파커
 #align(center)[#image("figures/fig_172.jpg", width: 69%)]

 #exercisebox[
   + Create your own lines using similar devices from the above examples.
   + Learn some of the above examples in all keys.
   + Write out solos on 스탠다드 재즈 진행s and incorporate some of the above examples.
 Practice the solos like any etude.
-  + Try improvising over standard progressions and use some of the above examples in your solos.
+  + Try improvising over 스탠다드 진행s and use some of the above examples in your solos.
   + Alter some of the above examples either by adding more notes, rhythmic displacing, fragmenting, etc. to come up with lines of you own.
   + Practice 제1윤곽 with iteration anticipating the thirds over the barline in all major and minor keys.